nrr/diffeomorphic/2014/11/good_chef_practices.md

 # Good Chef practices

+TODO: Split this out into a series of articles.
+I don't feel I can adequately limit the scope to fit one piece.

 In case you're wondering why I chose the word "good" instead of "best," just consider that "best" implies that your opinions are the only ones worth listening to, and that every other opinion is somehow some notion